tos-kamiya/dendro_text/README.md

   -t --tokenize             Compare texts as tokens of languages indicated by file extensions, using Pygments lexer.
   -c --char-by-char         Compare texts in a char-by-char manner.
   -l --line-by-line         Compare texts in a line-by-line manner.
+  -U --no-uniq-files        Do not remove duplicates from the input files.
   -W --show-words           Show words extracted from the input file (No comparison is performed).
   --prep=PREPROCESSOR       Perform preprocessing for each input file.
 ```